neroist/nova/README.md

 **Positional arguments are not supported.** For example: `nova color 0 "aliceblue"` will not work and throw an error.
 You will have to explicitly declare every argument you pass into the command.
 For example: `nova color -d 0 -c "aliceblue"`.
 Also, see [`setup`](https://github.com/nonimportant/nova/blob/main/README.md#setup).

 ## Installation
-1. Download the .exe from the [most recent version](https://github.com/nonimportant/nova/releases/latest) (If your browser or antivirus raises a warning, ignore it).
+1. Download the .exe from the [most recent version](https://github.com/nonimportant/nova/releases/latest) (If your browser or antivirus raises a warning, ignore it and let it bypass.
+If you don't, there might be problems with step 4).
 2. Create a directory in your root or home directory, then move the file into that directory (the location doesn't actually matter just don't leave it in the Downloads folder.
 I suggest this directory only have the file in and nothing else because of the next step).
 3. Add the directory to your `Path` environment variable, or else you'll have to go to and find the directory and open a terminal in that directory just to use Nova.
+4. Run `nova setup` in your terminal/shell, and you're good to go (see [`setup`](https://github.com/nonimportant/nova/blob/main/README.md#setup)'s docs if there are any problems).

 ## Deletion
 1. Delete nova.exe from whatever directory you put it in.